 Niels Steensens Gymnasium

 Niels Steensens Gymnasium (NSG) is a private school with a primary and a high school department.
-Students are admitted from the 6th class.
-NSG is part of a worldwide network of Jesuit-schools with more than 1 million students from universities, high schools and primary schools in more than 69 countries.
-All are characterized by Catholic values, a high professional standard and the development of students to become reflecting individuals that take care of their fellow human beings.
+Students are admitted from the 6th class (approximately age 12).
+NSG is part of a worldwide network of Jesuit schools with more than 2 million students from universities, high schools and primary schools in more than 69 countries.
+All are characterized by Catholic values, a high professional standard and the development of students to become “men and women for others”.

 High professional standard and care for others